victorskl/node-tute/01-npm-grunt/deps_issue/README.md

 - This is one of the classic example of NPM transitive dependencies on very old outdated packages ends-up sandwich in-between.

-- If it is on Yarn, this could use [Selective dependency resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) -- which seem to be the only sane (but not perfect) solution at the moment.

-- If it is on NPM, then sadly it needs to put it into the direct dependency graph!
-YIKES!!
+- Popular way to fix this on NPM is, to put the package into [our app direct primary dependency](https://github.com/victorskl/node-tute/blob/14c623eaf6df029180c70ecb046aba77aab5eeff/01-npm-grunt/package.json#L20)!!
+YIKES!! 😱
     - In `package.json`, add:
     ```
       "dependencies": {